Harem: Almoravid Empire

 As was common for Islamic dynasties, the Almoravid dynasty used slave concubines for procration, a method that kept the royal dynasty free from potential complications with in-laws and from uniting the royal dynasty to another family line.

-In islam, the child of a slave and her enslaver were counted as legitimate despite being born outside of marriage, as long as the father acknowledged paternity, in which case the slave mother was given the position umm walad and automatically manumitted on the death of her enslaver.
+In Islam, the child of a slave and her enslaver were counted as legitimate despite being born outside of marriage, as long as the father acknowledged paternity, in which case the slave mother was given the position and automatically manumitted on the death of her enslaver.

-As per Islamic law which permitted Muslims to enslave kafirs (non-Muslims), the concubines were slave girls captured during slave raids or military campaigns across the borders with non-Muslim lands (dar al-harb), such as Christian North Spain or Pagan Africa South of Sahara.
+As per Islamic law, which permitted Muslims to enslave (non-Muslims), the concubines were slave girls captured during slave raids or military campaigns across the borders with non-Muslim lands, such as Christian North Spain or Pagan Africa South of Sahara.

 The slave girls were divided as war booty among the participators of the raids or campaigns, or sold in the slave market bazaar.

 Upon arrival to the Royal Almoravid Harem, the slave girl were converted to Islam and given a slave name; unless she managed to attract the attention of the enslaver, she would serve only as a house slave of the harem or be sold on to the slave market.
 If she was selected for sexual slavery as a concubine, she could give birth to the next heir to the throne.
 Many Almoravid princes and monarchs are known to have Christian (European) slave mothers.

-The Almoravid Royal Harem had many examples of concubines and mothers of rulers who excerted great influence, and were later to be criticised by their successor the Almohads for allowing women too much influence.
+The Almoravid Royal Harem had many examples of concubines and mothers of rulers who exerted great influence, and were later to be criticised by their successor the Almohads for allowing women too much influence.